The Ultimate in Self-Defense

 In the 19th century the Marquise of Queensberry introduced

-some civility into spectator fighting, and gave rise to professional boxing.
+some civility into spectator fighting, and gave rise to professional

 But few men, and virtually no women learned how to “Box.”